simonecorsi/simonecorsi/README.md

 - 🏃 Running and Hiking whenever I can
 - 🌍 I'm bad at social networking but I'm trying to
 - 🌱 Passionate about all sciences

+#### MY AWESOME LIST;

+My [github action](https://github.com/simonecorsi/mawesome) is generating an awesome list of the thousands of projects I've starred over the years, [take a look](https://github.com/simonecorsi/awesome) if you want!